← All Neural Networks & Deep Learning modules

 The training loop

-Training repeats four steps, over and over, for many passes through the data (each full pass is an epoch):
+Training iterates four operations across many passes through the data (each complete pass is termed an epoch):

 \[ w \;\leftarrow\; w \;-\; \eta \,\frac{\partial \,\text{loss}}{\partial w} \]